 Abstract

 The mycorrhizal symbiosis between soil fungi and land plants is one of the most widespread and ecologically important mutualisms on earth.
-It has long been hypothesized that the mycorrhizal symbionts of the majority of plants, the Glomeromycota, facilitated colonization of the terrestrial environment by plants in the Ordovician.
+It has long been hypothesized that the Glomeromycota, the mycorrhizal symbionts of the majority of plants, facilitated colonization of the terrestrial environment by plants in the Ordovician.
 This view was recently challenged by the discovery of mycorrhizal associations with Mucoromycotina in several early diverging lineages of land plants, suggesting involvement of these fungi in the terrestrialization process.
-Utilizing a large species-level database of mycorrhizal associations and a maximum likelihood model for ancestral state reconstruction, we show that the most recent common ancestor of plants was most likely to have been associated with Glomeromycota, possibly in a shared state with Mucoromycotina.
-Furthermore, age estimates for the independent switches to other types of mycorrhizal associations are provided, demonstrating the potential of the model to reveal evolutionary patterns of mutualistic associations (stronger last sentence).
+However, competing, plausible hypotheses for the order of divergence of the land plants result in different reconstructed scenarios for the build up of repertoires of mycorrhizal symbiosis.
+Utilizing a large species-level database of mycorrhizal associations and a Bayesian approach to state transition dynamics we here show that the recruitment of Mucoromycotina is the primary transition from the initial state of no mycorrhizal association.
+We further found that transitions between different combinations of either or both of Mucoromycotina and Glomeromycota occur at high rates and found similar promiscuity among combinations that include either or both of Glomeromycota and Ascomycota with a nearly fixed association with Basidiomycota: gains and losses of association with the latter occur at exceedingly low rates.
+Our results demonstrate that the most likely scenario whereby symbiosis between land plants and mycorrhiza was built up involved terrestrialisation mediated by Mucoromycotina.

-Land plants diverged from aquatic algae in the Neoproterozoic1, to comprise a lineage which would eventually undergo a major ecological transition to terrestrial life.
-This transition had a tremendous effect on global climate and the biosphere through biotic chemical weathering of rocks, carbon fixation and increase of atmospheric oxygen levels2,3.
-Terrestrial life would have required early plants to extract nutrients and moisture from the substrate, while photosynthesizing organs remained above the surface.
-As evolution of roots lags behind the transfer to the terrestrial environment4, these could not have facilitated the first stages of terrestrialization.
-A likely early adaptation to overcome this challenge is a symbiosis with a fungal partner5,6.
-In these, so called mycorrhizal associations, the fungal partner can absorb moisture and nutrients with long hyphal structures and pass these on to the plant in return for photoassimilates.
+Land plants diverged from aquatic algae in the Neoproterozoic1 as a lineage that would eventually undergo the ecological transition to terrestrial life.
+This transition altered the global climate and the biosphere through biotic chemical weathering of rocks, carbon fixation, and an increase in atmospheric oxygen levels2,3.
+Terrestrial life requires plants to extract nutrients and moisture from the substrate, while photosynthesizing organs remain above the surface.
+As the evolution of roots lagged behind the transfer to the terrestrial environment4, these could not have facilitated the first stages of terrestrialization.
+A likely early adaptation to overcome this challenge would have been symbiosis with a fungal partner5,6.
+In these mycorrhizal associations, the fungal partner can absorb moisture and nutrients with long hyphal structures and pass these on to the plant in return for photoassimilates.

-The mycorrhizal symbiosis is found in over 90% of extant land plant families7.
-These associations are formed with members of four different fungal phyla: Glomeromycota, Basidiomycota, Ascomycota and Zygomycota8,9.
+Mycorrhizal symbiosis is found in over 90% of extant land plant families7, which form associations with members of four different fungal phyla: Glomeromycota, Basidiomycota, Ascomycota and Zygomycota (the latter of which represented by Mucoromycotina8,9).
 The great majority of land plants associate with arbuscular mycorrhizal fungi from the phylum Glomeromycota, while other types of mycorrhizal associations, such as ectomycorrhiza, ericoid mycorrhiza and orchid mycorrhiza, belong to the Basidiomycota or Ascomycota8.

-The Glomeromycota are a fungal phylum of which most members are obligate mycorrhizal fungi 10.
-Fossil evidence suggests that this group has coevolved with land plants at least 407 Myr, as vesicles, spores, intracellular coils and arbuscule-like structures resembling extant mycorrhizal infections were found in Rhynie Chert fossils of Horneophyton lignierin11.
-Further support for ancient origin of these interactions comes from genomics, as genes involved in the formation of these arbuscular mycorrhizal infections are homologs and were acquired in a stepwise manner, with potentiation starting as early as the last common ancestor of Charophytes and Embryophytes12–14.
+The Glomeromycota are a fungal phylum of mostly obligate mycorrhizal fungi 10.
+Fossil evidence suggests that this group has coevolved with land plants for at least 407 Myr, as vesicles, spores, intracellular coils, and arbuscule-like structures resembling extant mycorrhizal infections were found in Rhynie Chert fossils of Horneophyton lignierin11.
+Further support for ancient origin of these interactions comes from genomics, as genes involved in the formation of arbuscular mycorrhizal infections are homologs and were acquired in a stepwise manner, with potentiation starting as early as the last common ancestor of Charophytes and Embryophytes12–14.